donny-son/dons-thoughts/content/posts/git-revert-and-reset-simplified/index.md

 ![image-20210421213457420](image-20210421213457420.png)

-If I write and exit the message, the our git log will look like this.
+If I write and exit the message, our git log will look like the following image.

 ![image-20210421213953934](image-20210421213953934.png)